hirrolot/hirrolot.github.io/content/pretty-printable-enumerations-in-pure-c.md

  1. Separate codegen files from C files, or
  2. Embed special syntax to C files and fuck up IDE support, or
  3. Write code in comments and fuck up IDE support, or
- 4. Do something else and fuck IDE support.
+ 4. Do something else and fuck up IDE support.

 Several projects adopted some of the aforementioned solutions (especially 3 and 4).
 The unfortunate consequences may not seem so severe if you invoke codegen only in a small amount of places, but declaring types, obviously, does not fall into this category of things.
 Therefore, we need a solution that does not require external machinery, and the only thing in pure C that can do the trick is its macro system.